Azure/Vision-AI-DevKit-Pages/docs/_docs/012-HOL_Dev_Using_ASA.md

 1. Replace the default text with the following query.
 The SQL code sends an alert if a person is detected for the first time in a 15-second window.

     ```sql
+   -- PERSON DETECTION: Define threshold for detection
    WITH step1 AS(
    SELECT label,confidence,count(*) as countPerson
    FROM personDetection
-   GROUP BY TUMBLINGWINDOW(millisecond,500),label,confidence
+   GROUP BY TUMBLINGWINDOW(second,30),label,confidence
    HAVING label='person' and confidence>50
    )
    -- Send alert only if it's the first time in 15s
-   SELECT 'alert' as alert INTO alert FROM step1
+   SELECT countPerson INTO alert FROM step1
-   WHERE countPerson>10
+   WHERE countPerson>0
-   AND  ISFIRST(second, 15) OVER (WHEN countPerson>10)=1
+   AND  ISFIRST(second, 15) OVER (WHEN countPerson>0)=1
    ```

+This query will create an alert everytime VisionSample recognizes a person during the period of 30 seconds.
+The alert will include a count of the times it identified a person during that time.

 1. Select **Save**.

 ### Configure IoT Edge settings